Seizure medication side effects: what to do about them?

 In this article

-What are seizure medication side effects?
+What are anti-seizure medication side effects?

 Medication side effects are any kind of additional - and usually unwanted - effects of a medicine.
-With AEDs, the medication may bring your seizures under control, but they could also cause unpleasant feelings and physical symptoms.
+With ASMs, the medication may bring your seizures under control, but they could also cause unpleasant feelings and physical symptoms.

 How long do anti-seizure medication side effects last?

-Dangerous seizure medication side effects
+Serious anti-seizure medication side effects

-However, certain epilepsy medication side effects could be serious.
-If you notice that you have developed a rash somewhere on your body (usually within a couple of weeks of starting a new AED), it could mean you have developed an allergic reaction.
-If you continue taking the drug, it may have serious health consequences.
-Contact your epilepsy specialist immediately if you get a rash.
+Also, if you notice that you have developed a rash somewhere on your body (usually soon after starting a new ASM), it could mean you have developed an allergic reaction.
+Contact your epilepsy specialist if you get a rash.

-Special cases with AED side effects
+Special cases with ASM side effects

 What can your doctor do about seizure medication side effects?